RESEARCH STARTER

 Ring-imaging Cherenkov detectors were proposed in 1977 by J. Seguinot and Thomas Ypsilantis in an imaginative technical realization of an idea that A. Roberts presented in 1960.

-By the late 1980's, the technology advanced sufficiently to be included on the list of useful detection devices that can be employed in the design of new experiments.
-A high-energy physics experiment that has used a ring-imaging Cherenkov detector is a fixed-target experiment at Fermi National Accelerator Laboratory near Chicago that looks for particles produced following proton-proton collisions.
-The purpose of the ring-imaging Cherenkov detctor is the identification of very high momentum electrons, pions, kaons, and protons.
+By the late 1980s, the technology had advanced sufficiently to be included on the list of useful detection devices that can be employed in the design of experiments.
+A high-energy physics experiment that has used a ring-imaging Cherenkov detector is a fixed-target experiment at Fermi National Accelerator Laboratory (Fermilab) near Chicago that looks for particles produced following proton-proton collisions.
+The purpose of the ring-imaging Cherenkov detector is the identification of very high-momentum electrons, pions, kaons, and protons.
+In the 2020s, ring-imaging Cherenkov detectors remained important for particle identification in accelerator experiments.

 Principal terms